Trump’s Florida resort touted as potential gambling destination

 Simpson “has been involved in these negotiations for years, and if they get to a place where he believes an agreement would benefit the State of Florida and have the support of his colleagues in the Legislature as well as the Governor, he would be happy to discuss further details,” she said.
 She said the senator had not discussed gambling with Trump.

-Spokespersons for DeSantis and Trumpdid not immediately reply to requests for comment.
+Spokespersons for DeSantis and Trump did not immediately reply to requests for comment.
 DeSantis, who is widely considered to have national political ambitions, has worked since before his 2018 election to build a rapport with Trump and fiercely supported his reelection.

 Brian Ballard, a longtime Trump ally and powerful Florida lobbyist, is working to expand gaming in Florida, people familiar with his activities say.
 A person close to Ballard said he was not working on behalf of Trump for the venture but instead was working for sports leagues and other clients.